-HOLIDAY CLOSING: Please note that Dedham Savings will be closed for Veterans Day on Monday, 11/11.
+HOLIDAY CLOSING: Please note that Dedham Savings will be closing early on Tuesday, 12/24 at 1:00pm and will be closed for Christmas Day on Wednesday, 12/25.
 Remember that you can bank with us anytime via ATM, Online or Mobile Banking.

 Close alert